 Churn Rate Formula

-The Churn Rate Formula can be calculated as the number of churned divided by the total number of customers:
+The Churn Rate Formula can be calculated as the number of churned customers divided by the total number of customers:

 Churn rate = (number of churned customers / total number of customers) 100